STMicroelectronics/ism330dhcx-rs/examples/fsm_freefall_detection_stm32f401re/README.md

 - The ISM330DHCX sensor is instantiated over I2C with the high I2C address.
 - The sensor's device ID is read and verified to ensure correct sensor presence.
 - The sensor is reset to default configuration and the program waits until reset completes.
-- The embedded FSM is configured by loading a predefined Universal Configuration File (UCF) program for free fall detection.
+- The embedded FSM is configured by loading a predefined Universal Configuration File (JSON) program for free fall detection.
-- This UCF configuration is parsed and applied at runtime using a dedicated crate that converts the UCF data into register writes.
+- This JSON configuration is parsed and applied at runtime using a dedicated crate that converts the JSON data into register writes.
 - Interrupt routing is configured to route the FSM interrupt to the INT1 pin.
 - Interrupt notification mode is set to pulsed embedded latched mode.